Lucyware/typography-/pages/about.md

 ## **ABOUT THE SITE**

-My goals for this site is it to be a place for people to quench their curiosity on the reasons behind why you are attracted to a certain tv programme and thoughts gone in behind it to associate it your specific brand.
+My goals for this site is it to be a place for people to feed their curiosity on the reasons behind why you are attracted to a certain tv programme and the thoughts gone into creating a specific brand.
+As well as the adaptation that have taken place over a number of years.